paulasquin/room_classification_pictures/README.md

 In order to download the dataset, you need to go to :
 http://image-net.org/

 Then you can choose the branch that interest you and download the "synset.txt" file.
 This file containes urls of photos for this label.
-Not every url is a valid one, and our script manage most of the errors.
+Not every url is a valid one, and our script manages most of errors.
 Make sure the .txt file begin with "wantedLabel_"

 Finally, you can launch